 Crank up the tone knob to add some colour to the tone.
 Set the mode to Amp and the Pre Gain to High for even more colouration/overdrive.

 All in all, the Jackson Audio Prism is a highly functional pedal.
 As a boost/preamp, it’s an excellent unit.
-The additional controls are simply added bonuses to an already fantastic pedal.
+The additional controls are added bonuses to an already fantastic pedal.

 MXR M233 Micro Amp Plus